 - Stephanie Syson — Institute Manager, Central Rocky Mountain Permaculture Institute, Basalt Seed Library Project (Basalt, CO).
 Seed library opened January 2013.

-Click play on the video below to watch a recording of the webinar.
+Click here to watch a recording of the webinar.
 Hear Becker, Hernandez, and Syson share their experiences and answer questions about how you can get a seed library going in your own town!

 Additional resources for starting seed libraries:

 - Seed Savers Exchange: Vegetable planting and seed saving instructions